Last updated: 17 January 2024

 Joyriders London introduces women to the joys of cycling, through 'Learn to Ride’ lessons, and weekly beginners sessions with bike hire options.
 Joyriders runs beginners, intermediate and family rides for women across the borough.

-The Blair Academy uses hip hop and dance to improve lives.
-Sessions for 5-11 year olds run every Tuesday 5 – 6pm at Harmony Hall, 10 Truro Road, Walthamstow E17 7BY.
+The Blair Academy uses hip-hop and dance to improve lives.
+Sessions are for 5 to 11 year olds and run every Tuesday from 5 to 6pm.
+Sessions are held at Harmony Hall, 10 Truro Road, Walthamstow E17 7BY.

 Bolly X with Mevy empowers women through fitness and dance.
 There are women-only classes at Frederick Bremer School and Waltham Forest Community Hub.